katsuokurieita/Masamoon/index.md

     _-These instructions can be applied to any BEP-20, or even ERC-20, token_

-    _-Remember, you can always see more detailed information about your wallet, and other wallets, on BscScan: [https://bscscan.com](https://bscscan.com)_
+    _-Remember, you can always see more detailed information about your wallet, and other wallets, on [BscScan](https://bscscan.com)_

 -----